Conquering School Breakfast for All

 As the push for Healthy School Meals for All continues, we’re highlighting the importance of school breakfast and strategies to make sure students are set up for success.

 As the push for Healthy School Meals for All continues across the nation, it’s important to not let school lunch steal the spotlight.
 School breakfast is equally important and starts students’ day off with the nutrients they need to learn and thrive in the classroom.
-According to the United States Department of Agriculture, total participation in the school breakfast program has increased by approximately 8.5 million between 2021 and 2022.
+According to the U.S. Department of Agriculture, total participation in the school breakfast program has increased by approximately 8.5 million between 2021 and 2022.

 “Since Healthy School Meals for All started in California, our breakfast participation has grown from 3,000 to 6,000.
 Access to the breakfast program has become undeniable by simply removing the question or concern around how to pay for the meal.
 It allows healthy food to be a resource available to students just like libraries, counseling services, or special education.
 Everyone knows trying to learn on an empty stomach is hard.
 Now, teachers can ask ‘Would you like breakfast?’ ”